It’s 10 a.m. Do you know where your new hires are?

 My final piece of advice is simple.
 Rather than treating this more overt approach to engaging your juniors as a consequence of COVID-19, embrace it as your new normal for an inevitably more digital future:

-- If you haven’t already, do your due diligence on effective video conferencing, screen sharing, cloud storage and instant messaging tools.
+- If you haven’t already, do your due diligence on effective video conferencing, screen sharing, cloud storage, and instant messaging tools.
 Your employees don’t just want simple and effective ways to share and communicate virtually – they need them.

 - Apply these principles across your enterprise.
 Your mid-level (and even more senior) employees stand to benefit just as much from a virtual culture that more overtly establishes expectations and affirms value-add.

 - Ensure that you’re incorporating feedback (anonymously or otherwise) from your junior employees into all of your employee engagement efforts.
-You want to be sure that you have an accurate reading on the pulse of your juniors.
+You want to be sure that you have an accurate reading of the pulse of your juniors.
 Most importantly, there’s no easier way to engage your juniors than by showing them their impact on the policies you implement.

 For more thought leadership on this topic, see our blog on establishing a corporate culture for remote employees.
 And for general help in improving your organization’s digital culture, email us at [email protected] and read our service offerings on our website.